Templates are organized into Template Groups. A Template Group is analogous to a folder on your server. Templates can be created and edited in the

 The above URL is identical to doing this:

 index Template, which is shown when there is no Template specifically named in the second segment.
-This can be a useful way to you organize your site.
+This can be a useful way for you to organize your site.

 For example, let’s say you are building a small site that needs four pages (home, services, about, and contact).
 You could create four Template Groups, each representing one of the four pages, and use the